PATRICKBERNIUS/UDA_project/README.md

 ## Usage Pipeline

-The project includes a complete pipeline function that handles all steps from playlist URL to sentiment-ranked resul Creating functions and pipeline for different playlists:
+The project includes a complete pipeline function that handles all steps from song scraping to sentiment-ranked results.
+The function takes in the public Apple Music Playlist URL and the sentiment analysis model of choice, and outputs a dataframe and chart displaying the songs in order of sentiment:

 ### Example Usage